johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 }
 ```

 The USERINFO.java file does the same thing, but for the UserInfo class defined in the web service.
-In this case, it’s not as simple as a string array, it’s a class that contains string values for each of the fields of the contact record (it’s a person document, remember?) the web service returns when the GetUserInfo method is called and passed a contact name in the search string.
-It contains the class definition and the setters and getters for each of the fields we’re returning for the selected contact name.
-Here’s the code:
+In this case, it's not as simple as a string array, it's a class that contains string values for each of the fields of the contact record (it's a person document, remember?) the web service returns when the GetUserInfo method is called and passed a contact name in the search string.
+It contains the class definition and the setters and getters for each of the fields we're returning for the selected contact name.
+Here's the code:

 ```java
 // This class was generated by the JAXRPC SI, do not edit.